 The picturesque mountain village is seized by snow, waterfalls and apple orchards.
 The banks of the Lachung Chu (river)slice the village into two.
 Lachung is popular for its apples, peaches and apricots.
 The entire valley gets a completely different look in winter when wrapped by a thick layer of snow.
 One can also visit Lachung Gompa, a well known monastery situated amongst the apple orchards across the river from the town centre built around 1880 and the handicraft centre located alongside which has gracefully woven rugs and blankets.

-Explore the best journey planner for your visit to Lachung and create a flawless plan in few simple steps!
+Explore the best travel planner for your visit to Lachung and create a flawless plan in few simple steps!